 Allow the paint to dry according to the manufacturer’s instructions, then, very lightly sand down the surface of the door.
 You want to use really fine sandpaper at this stage.
 All you want to do is remove any bubbles or raised bits of paint.

 Run your hand across the surface of the door before you start.
 You should feel a few little bumps and raised areas here and there.
 Start sanding and keep checking as you go until you have a nice smooth surface.
-When you’re done, clean the dust off the door (use a vaccuum with a brush attachment if you like) and apply the second coat in the same way as the first.
+When you’re done, clean the dust off the door and apply the second coat in the same way as the first.

 Don’t forget to clean your paintbrush and roller when you’re finished.